 Relevant for: GUI actions and components

-For tests: method arguments or data table parameter values (enabling you to place secure values into the data table)
+Use as method arguments or data table parameter values (enabling you to place secure values into the data table)

-For components: operation arguments
+Use as operation arguments

 For example, your Web site may include a form in which the user must supply a password.
 You may want to test how your site responds to different passwords, but you also want to ensure the integrity of the passwords.